typicode/lodash-id/README.md

 __With Underscore.db, you can use simple JavaScript objects as databases.__

-For Node projects, it can be a way to free users from running a database or for front-end/mobile projects, it can be a lightweight alternative to store data.
+For Node projects, it frees you from running a database or for front-end/mobile projects, it can be a lightweight alternative to store data.

 Also, since Underscore.db is a mixin for Underscore or Lo-Dash, you can get advantages from either project: